 To our supporters, partners, and friends:

-We are reaching out today in the midst of a challenging few months for our country and the global community in regards to the COVID-19 pandemic.
+We are reaching out today in the midst of a challenging season for our country and the global community in regards to the COVID-19 pandemic.
 First and foremost, we are thinking about those of you who have a direct role in public health efforts.
 Thank you for being on the frontlines of prevention and care related to the coronavirus.
+We are also thinking of everyone who has been directly effected by the virus itself.

-LCHT is committed to making responsible choices in the weeks ahead that will best support our resilient community.
+LCHT is committed to making responsible choices in 2020 that will best support our resilient community.
 Regarding our operations and anti-trafficking efforts at LCHT, we want to share a few things:

 - Colorado’s Human Trafficking Hotline will continue to operate normally during this time.
 Because our advocates support calls and texts remotely, we are able to process tips, make referrals, and help survivors in the same way.
 You can Call 866-455-5075 or Text 720-999-9724 or search at combathumantrafficking.org/directory